 Under no circumstances should students be dropped off in the parking lot.
 The parking lot is reserved for parents who have business inside the school.

-- All student drop-offs and pick-ups must occur with your vehicle’s passenger side tires against the curb that runs closest to our building.
+All student drop-offs and pick-ups must occur with your vehicle’s passenger side tires against the curb that runs closest to our building.
 Please do not drop your child off in the left lane; we never want students walking in between cars.
+Students dropped off in the carpool lane or the the Kimbrough parking lot will enter the building at the main entrance.

 The Health Services Department of PISD offers routine vision and hearing screening of all seventh graders, all students new to the district, and those referred by teachers or parents.
 Seventh graders are also screened for acanthosis nigricans, a light brown to black area on the back of the neck which could indicate a risk for type 2 diabetes.
 Scoliosis (curvature of the spine) screening is offered to all students in the eighth grade.
 School nurses are responsible for keeping student immunization records and are required to notify parents/guardians when boosters are necessary.
 A school nurse staffs Murphy’s clinic five days per week.
 Medical emergencies at school, including illness, injuries, infection, and asthma are addressed and parents are contacted as necessary.
 Our nurse will be happy to assist students with medications according to our district policy.